-A temperature profile simulated by the heat-transfer calculation is shown in FIG. 3.
-The material dependence of ΔT{max} is shown in FIG. 4. ΔT{max} tends to increase above that of conventional Pt with the decrease of atomic number while Al had lower ΔT{max} due to its higher t_f^{min} .
+A temperature profile simulated by the heat-transfer calculation is shown in Fig. 3.
+The material dependence of ΔT{max} is shown in Fig. 4. ΔT{max} tends to increase above that of conventional Pt with the decrease in the atomic number, while Al had lower ΔT{max} due to its higher t_f^{min} .
 Mn had the highest ΔT{max} .
 However, since Mn is a magnetic substance, Mn is not appropriate to use for the measurement on magnetically confined plasma devices.
-Therefore, Ti is considered the best material which had the second highest ΔT{max} .
+Therefore, Ti is considered the best material, which had the second highest ΔT{max} .